Alyy Khan

-Alyy Khan (born 6 December 1968) is a British-Pakistani actor and host who has worked in Hollywood, Bollywood, and Lollywood films and television series.
+Alyy Khan is a British-Pakistani actor and host who has worked in Hollywood, Bollywood, and Lollywood films and television series.
 He is known for his roles in the films A Mighty Heart (2007), Traitor (2008), Don 2 (2011), 3 Bahadur (2015), Actor in Law (2016), and Mogul Mowgli (2020), and also played a parallel lead in the telefilm Anjuman (2013).
 Khan has also appeared in several television series, including The Bill (2006), Strike Back (2011), Saat Pardon Mein (2012), Indian Summers (2015), Pakeezah (2016), Mere Humsafar (2022) and Mohabbat Satrangi (2024).

 In 2012, Khan hosted the television reality show Foodistan for NDTV and Geo TV.
 His recent work credits include The Serpent (2020) on Netflix, Shantaram (2022) on Paramount/Apple + TV, and The Archies (2023) on Netflix.

 Early life and education

 Khan was born in Karachi, Pakistan.
 After his parents divorced, Khan moved with his mother to England and then to his maternal grandmother's home in Mumbai, India when he was about ten years old.
 He received his education at Bombay Scottish School in Mumbai.
-He studied drama under the guidance of Hima Devi, who was affiliated with Trinity College, London, through the Hima Kala Kendra in Mumbai.
+He studied drama under the guidance of Hima Devi, who was affiliated with Trinity College London, through the Hima Kala Kendra in Mumbai.
 Khan also holds a diploma in film and television production from Pimlico Arts and Media College in London.

-The late singer-turned-Islamic preacher Junaid Jamshed was his cousin.
+Singer-turned-Islamic preacher Junaid Jamshed was his cousin.

-Fluent in English, Urdu and Hindi, he has also a working knowledge of Sanskrit.
+Fluent in English, Urdu and Hindi, Khan also has a working knowledge of Sanskrit.